 Music was playing and folk groups were dancing on the stage.

 However, people did not just put up with listening to music, they spontaneously threw their bags and coats away on a pile, took themselves by the hand and danced their typical dance in a circle – pelenitsa.
 I could see several circles like that, both young and old people, local and foreigners were dancing.
-The National Wine Day have become a point of attraction for wine lovers, explorers and travellers from all around the world.
+National Wine Day has become a point of attraction for wine lovers, explorers and travellers from all around the world.

 If you visit the festival in Chisinau I am sure that the very first word you will learn will be: Noroc! – Cheers!